amafuro/ProgressEbar/README.md

-# ProgressEber
+# ProgressEbar

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ProgressEber is to ...
+The goal of ProgressEbar is to ...

 ## Installation

-You can install the development version of ProgressEber from [GitHub](https://github.com/) with:
+You can install the development version of ProgressEbar from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")